strangerstudios/pmpro-register-helper/readme.txt

 1. Using Register Helper fields in conjunction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/pmpro-member-directory/).

 == Changelog ==
+= 1.8.1 - 2023-01-04 =
+* SECURITY: Better escaping of the signup shortcode parameters and other outputs.
+* NOTICE: This plugin is still deprecated, but we have pushed out this security release to avoid potential security issues on sites using the old plugin.

 = 1.8 - 2022-07-22 =
 * FEATURE: Can set fields to be saved into a user taxonomy.
 * ENHANCEMENT/BUG FIX: Sanitizing the upload file name.
 (Thanks, @benholdmen)